mankeli/hashembler/readme.markdown

 Basicly the assembler does two passes, and runs all the C++ code with both passes.
-If you are doing something resource-intensive, you might perhaps want to look at the hashembler::g_pass variable.
+If you are doing something resource-intensive, you might perhaps want to look at the hashembler::g_pass variable, or do it in main().

-Compilation is done by including the hashembler.h and using your favourite C++11 compiler.

 Requirements
 ------------